Table of Contents

 |Other||Greenguard & Skin Cancer Foundation certified||Soft to the touch||OEKO-TEX certified.
 Eco-friendly – 100% recyclable||Encourages cool airflow – great for hot climates|

-What kind of base or stand is appropriate?
+What kind of patio umbrella stand or base is appropriate?

 Once you’ve determined the style and size of your patio umbrella, you’ll need to figure out what kind of base you want or need.
 Choosing the right base or stand is critical to ensure that your umbrella is stable and upright under calm conditions and does not fly away when there’s a gentle breeze.
 Center pole and cantilever umbrellas can use either mobile or fixed bases, but the latter is more appropriate the larger the umbrella is and the windier the setting.